-Students who transfer must be in Good Academic Standing at their previous institution.
-Students who wish to transfer from U.S. institutions must have a cumulative index (CI) or overall Grade Point Average (GPA) of 2.75 or above.
+Transfer students who have completed courses at an accredited non-US based post-secondary institution must have a cumulative index (CI) or overall Grade Point Average (GPA) of 2.5 or above.
+Transfer students who have completed courses at an accredited US post-secondary institution must have a cumulative index (CI) or overall Grade Point Average (GPA) of 2.75 or above.
 Transfer students must contact the Academic Advising Office and the Validation Office after they are admitted to the College.

 There is no application fee.
-25